 But there’s plenty more to love about NFL Network.
 For starters, you can watch NFL Network-exclusive shows like Good Morning Football, NFL Total Access, A Football Life, and most importantly, Sunday’s NFL GameDay, which features Deion Sanders and Kurt Warner, among others.
 There’s also daily programming devoted to fantasy football and power rankings—the sort of stuff you’ll want to geek out over.
-NFL Network recently added Inside the NFL to its roster as well.
+NFL Network has also added Inside the NFL to its roster as well.
 You can also watch replays of nearly 100 games on NFL Network, though it’s unclear which games will be featured this season.

 The bottom line: If you want to get closer to the game and catch (almost) every Thursday Night Football game, you need NFL Network.

-- Cost: $39.99 for your first month and $44.99 per month thereafter (after a 7-day free trial)
+- Cost: $44.99 for the first month, $54.99 per month thereafter (after a 7-day free trial)

 - FuboTV devices: Roku, Apple TV, Amazon Fire, Android TV, iOS and Android devices

 - FuboTV local channels: Fox, NBC, CBS (check local availability here)

 FuboTV is a sports fan’s ideal streaming service.
 It’s loaded with niche channels that will ensure you always have a game to watch, especially if you’re a fan of international soccer.